 - We don’t do average.
-Our branding, messaging, and website development allows our clients to stand out from the competition.
+Our branding, messaging, and website development allow our clients to stand out from the competition.

 Our Management Team

-- Good website design is more than the images that make up the website.
-It also includes the messages and content that are necessary in order for a website to resonate with potential clients.
+Good website design is more than the images that make up the website.
+It also includes the messages and content that are necessary for a website to resonate with potential clients.

 Questions for Cesar

-- With ePRESQ™, we want to develop the premier system for law firms on the WordPress platform.
-I’ve worked with a number of other platforms, such as Joomla, and in my opinion, WordPress is by the far the leading platform in terms of ease-of-use, stability, and functionality.
+With ePRESQ™, we want to develop the premier system for law firms on the WordPress platform.
+I’ve worked with numerous other platforms, such as Joomla, and in my opinion, WordPress is by far the leading platform in terms of ease of use, stability, and functionality.
 WordPress does not natively come with the functionality that law firms typically want – like the ability to easily create new attorney profiles, particularly “brochure/microsite” profiles, and to automatically associate attorneys with the practice areas so that a list of attorneys in each practice area can be shown on the practice area page.
 Our driving objective is to continue to increase the functionality of ePRESQ™ to offer the key functionality that attorneys want.

-- Most people who purchase a template website want changes made.
+Most people who purchase a template website want changes made.
 Often these changes take as much time or longer to make in terms of coding than if a custom website was developed.
-It’s kind of like buying a house, and then determining that the bedrooms should be moved to the other side of the house.
-A second concern is the fact that it is a template, and the statement that it makes about a lawyer or firm.
+It’s kind of like buying a house and then determining that the bedrooms should be moved to the other side of the house.
+A second concern is the fact that it is a template and the statement that it makes about a lawyer or firm.
 Are you a template-based lawyer?
 To me, this seems to be the statement that is being made.
-Moreover, the important issue is the work that our team does with branding and messaging, and to build the best website for a particular law firm’s needs.
+Moreover, the important issue is the work that our legal marketing team does with branding and messaging and to build the best website for a particular law firm’s needs.
 Sometimes websites can look good, but they may not resonate with a firm’s potential clients.
 We want to bring the whole package together.
 Third, templates are not always without problems, particularly when plugins are added.
-Sometimes there are coding issues, other times that can be compatibility issues.
+Sometimes there are coding issues, other times there can be compatibility issues.

-- In a letter, Mark Twain once apologized to the recipient for having written a long letter, saying that he did not have the time to write a shorter letter.
-Really good law firm websites are much the same – it takes longer to design an elegant, effective, and clean website than it does to design a website with a lot more aspects that likely will resonate less.
+In a letter, Mark Twain once apologized to the recipient for having written a long letter, saying that he did not have the time to write a shorter letter.
+Really good law firm websites are much the same – it takes longer to design an elegant, effective, and clean website than it does to design a website with many more aspects that likely will resonate less.
 Apple iPad ads are good examples of elegant and simplistic design.
-The simple, one page magazine ads showing an iPad and about ten words or so of text create high resonation and brand awareness.
-An alternate ad with a lot more text about specs or functionality simple would not produce the same results.
+The simple, one-page magazine ads showing an iPad and about ten words or so of text create high resonation and brand awareness.
+An alternate ad with a lot more text about specs or functionality simply would not produce the same results.

 Kelly is our primary Internet Marketing and Social Media expert.
-She works with attorneys to create effective Internet marketing campaigns according to the specific needs of your firm.
+Along with being one of the nicest human beings you will ever meet, she is also one bad mamma jamma.
+She works with attorneys to create effective Internet marketing campaigns according to the specific needs of their firms.

 Questions for Kelly

-- I have a Master’s and Undergraduate Degrees in Education.
-After college I was a teacher on the Navajo reservation in Northern Arizona, living in a small dorm on a blow-up mattress.
-I’m also a part-time fitness instructor at the incredible Hilton El Conquistador Resort.
+I have a Master’s and Undergraduate Degrees in Education.
+After college, I was a teacher on the Navajo reservation in Northern Arizona, living in a small dorm on a blow-up mattress.

-- I think clearly Google has signaled the end of the days for high rankings for law firms, or any websites, based solely on getting a lot of incoming links from low lever websites.
+I think clearly Google has signaled the end of the days for high rankings for law firms, or any websites, based solely on getting a lot of incoming links from low lever websites.
 In my opinion, if a being on or being promoted by another website doesn’t have any value independent of the link itself, then trying to get a link is probably a waste of time.
-For example, being featured on the ABA’s website would have high value for lawyers; being feature on Joe’s Hardware or a similar site would like have little or no value.
-We believe that Google wants to feature websites that are high in authority, and that have good user experiences.
+For example, being featured on the ABA’s website would have high value for lawyers; being featured on Joe’s Hardware or a similar site would likely have little or no value.
+We believe that Google wants to feature websites that are high in authority and have good user experiences.
 Law firms should focus on creating high-value, original content.
-There are a number of different tools that we use for clients in creating this type of content.
-Good user experiences are a little harder to quantify, but in general, have a lot of clutter and ads definitely do not contribute to a good user experience.
+There are several different tools that we use for clients in creating this type of content.
+Good user experiences are a little harder to quantify, but in general, they have a lot of clutter, and ads definitely do not contribute to a good user experience.

 Desire’e is our Director of Marketing and Analytics and a business and IP attorney.
 A self-admitted nerd, she enjoys parsing through data and helping clients create and implement marketing strategies that improve ROI and increase conversions.
 Constantly craving a creative outlet, Desire’e also enjoys creating visual media and collateral designs that establish and elevate brands, providing a fresh edge over competitors.